Raphael and the Virgin of Foligno. The fortune of a model

 Right here it was admired by many artists, travellers and members of Italian and international powerful families who demonstrated time and time again their intention to gain possession of it.
 This Raphael masterpiece had a great reputation and his undeniable pictorial qualities meant that during February 1797 it was commandeered by the French to increase the art collections of the Louvre Museum in Paris.
 This paint returned to Italy in 1816, the day after the Congress of Vienna, by joining the collections of the Vatican Museums with the same name known still today: the Virgin of Foligno.

-This exhibition, edited by David Lucidi, Francesco Federico Mancini and Marta Onali, will be open to public from 24th September 2020 to 24th January 2021 and it will be developed on three exhibition centers: Palazzo Trinci, the hall of Sixtus IV will be the main location of the event with several paintings and prints exhibition from the XVI to XIX century demonstrating the fortune of the Virgin of Foligno in Umbria and a multimedia room for an immersive path into Raphael’s works.
+This exhibition, edited by David Lucidi, Francesco Federico Mancini and Marta Onali, will be open to public till 24th October 2021 and it is developed on three exhibition centers: Palazzo Trinci, the hall of Sixtus IV will be the main location of the event with several paintings and prints exhibition from the XVI to XIX century demonstrating the fortune of the Virgin of Foligno in Umbria and a multimedia room for an immersive path into Raphael’s works.
 The Foligno State Archive hosts a documentary array dedicated to the image of Sigismondo de’ Comitibus, the Virgin of Foligno’s orderer.
 The Saint Anne monastery dedicates a section to the image of Sister Anna de’ Comitibus and to the conservative vicissitudes of Raphael’s paint until 1797.

 The exposure will be animated by a wide range of side activities as guided tours along the places linked to the artist, educational workshops, lectures, theatrical and musical activities throughout the event.